Implementing Indexes for Performance

 Measuring Impact with EXPLAIN

-Use EXPLAIN (SQLite) or EXPLAIN ANALYZE (PostgreSQL) to see whether the optimizer uses your index.
+Use EXPLAIN (MySQL) or EXPLAIN ANALYZE (PostgreSQL) to see whether the optimizer uses your index.

 SELECT *